 - Reporting Dashboards

-Failing to follow a structured process may seem efficient at the beginning but history has shown that a lot of details are left out of the planning process, and document, as a result.
+Failing to follow a structured process may seem efficient at the beginning.
+However, history has shown that many details are left out of the planning process.
+Consequently, they are also omitted from the document.

 Understanding the environment, customers, stakeholders, and product/service constraints is crucial if the plan is to produce sustainable and effective results

-The project owner, team, and stakeholders must be identified early in the project cycle is to remain informed and on track.
-This means defining the scope and requirements for the project as early as possible and confirm resource are available throughout the lifecycle of the project.
+The project owner, team, and stakeholders must be identified early in the project cycle.
+This is to ensure they remain informed and on track.
+This means defining the scope and requirements for the project as early as possible.
+It is also important to confirm resources are available throughout the project lifecycle.

 Stakeholder Engagement & Planning Tools